D-Sven/EDFZ-custom-scenery/README.md

 Copy the /AI folder to your $FGROOT directory.
 It contains the towplane (/Aircraft/c177), the FlightPlan for the tow (/FlightPans/EDFZ_towing26.xml) and the main XML (EDFZ-Mainz_towing.xml).
-All the files must be copied or moved to the proper directories!
+All the files must be copied or moved to the proper directories in your $FGROOT (Linux: /usr/share/games/flightgear/)!
 For the final tow see the documentation in /AI...
 Have fun!

 See the corresponding discussion in the official flightgear forum: